loskost/pandas-categorical/README.md

 # Examples

-[Jupiter notebook with examples](https://www.kaggle.com/code/loskost/problems-of-pandas-categorical-dtypes) of problems is posted on kaggle.
+- [Jupiter notebook with examples](https://www.kaggle.com/code/loskost/problems-of-pandas-categorical-dtypes) of problems is posted on kaggle.
 A copy can be found in the `examples/` folder.
+- [Jupiter notebook with solution](https://www.kaggle.com/code/loskost/problems-of-pandas-categorical-dtypes-solution) of problems.
+A copy can be found in the `examples/` folder.
+- Also, usage examples can be found in the tests folder.

 # Remarks

 1. Processing of categorical indexes has not yet been implemented.